Global Competence Through Career and Technical Education

 Professional Development Modules

-The modules are available through ACTE's CTE Learn Community at no cost to you.
+Both modules (module 1 as well as module 2) are available through ACTE's CTE Learn Community at no cost to you.
 To access them, you will need to register for a free account.

 The first module introduces the concept of global competence and make the case for why it is important for career and technical education.
 A project management approach to instruction is reinforced throughout the module.
 This module includes: